oniondepo/waitinglist/README.md

 - Were Currently in Development

-- Expecting Beta mid 2024
+- Expecting Beta by end of 2023

 ### Whats the future of Oni0nD3p0